Esri/esri-leaflet-renderers/README.md

 **Esri Leaflet Renderers is currently in development and should be thought of as a beta or preview.**

 ### Example
 Take a look at the [live demo](http://esri.github.io/esri-leaflet-renderers/index.html).

-You can also find an application which renders alongside the ArcGIS API for JavaScript [here](http://esri.github.io/esri-leaflet-renderers/spec/comparisons.html).
+You can also find a side by side comparison of the ArcGIS API for JavaScript [here](http://esri.github.io/esri-leaflet-renderers/spec/comparisons.html).

 ```html
 <!DOCTYPE html>